Matt Vierling Player Props: Tigers vs. Padres

-The Detroit Tigers, including Matt Vierling (.212 batting average in his past 10 games), take on starting pitcher Seth Lugo and the San Diego Padres at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling (.257 slugging percentage in past 10 games, including zero homers), battle the San Diego Padres at Comerica Park, Saturday at 6:10 PM ET.

 Matt Vierling Game Info & Props vs. the Padres